 The oldest campus—San José State University—was founded in 1857 and became the first institution of public higher education in California.
 The newest—CSU Channel Islands—opened in fall 2002, with freshmen arriving in fall 2003.

 By providing an accessible, hands-on education that prepares graduates for career success, the CSU has created a network of alumni that is so extensive and renowned that it spans across the globe.
-In 2014-15, the CSU celebrated The Class of 3 Million, the year-round campaign celebrating the 3 million alumni from all CSU's campuses, including the Class of 2015.
+As of 2016-17, more than 3.4 million alumni are making a difference in the lives of the people of California and the world.

 The CSU strives to continually develop innovative programs, services, and opportunities that will give students the tools they need to meet their full potential.
-With 23 campuses, 474,000 students and 49,000 faculty and staff, the CSU is committed to providing a quality higher education that prepares students to become leaders in the changing workforce.
+In 2016, the university launched Graduation Initiative 2025, a bold plan to support students, increase the number of California's graduates earning high-quality degrees and eliminate achievement and equity gaps for all students.
+Through this initiative, the CSU is ensuring that all students have the opportunity to graduate according to their personal goals, positively impacting their lives, families, and communities.
+The CSU is committed to providing a quality higher education that prepares students to become leaders in the changing workforce.